john-science/john-science.github.io/_drafts/2016-11-09-rock-climbing-knots.md

 ---
 {% include JB/setup %}

 Most climbers only know 4-12 knots, and that's enough.
-You only need to know one knot for each situation you might find yourself in.
-But you have to know that knot well enough to tie it safely while tired and distracted.
+Which is not to say that having more tools in your toolbox is not helpful.
+But all you need is to know one knot for each and every need you have.
+But you need to know that knot well enough to tie it safely while tired and distracted.

-What follows is the minimal set of knots that I feel I need to know to be safe doing the kinds of climbing that I personally do.
-It is not meant to be an exhaustive list of all the climbing knots in the world.
+What follows is the minimal set of knots that I use.
+This is not meant to be a complete guide to all the climbing knots in the world.
 There are already plenty of [those](https://en.wikipedia.org/wiki/List_of_climbing_knots) out [there](http://www.animatedknots.com/indexclimbing.php#ScrollPoint).
+I can not say what you will need when you climb, only what I need.
+This is just a guide to the basics.

 ### Rock Climbing Knots by General Use-Case